RoodraKanwar/DisflQA/README.md

 This repository contains a fine-tuned T5-small model for the Question Rewrite task.
 Below are the key components:

 1. T5_small.ipynb: This notebook contains the complete code for fine-tuning the T5-small model.
-The model has been fine-tuned on a specific dataset and uploaded to Huggingface for easier access.
+The model has been fine-tuned on the dataset provided and uploaded to Huggingface for easier access.

 2. T5_Inference.ipynb: This notebook is designed for direct inference using the fine-tuned model from Huggingface.
 To ensure reproducibility, I’ve also backed up the older model, which is ready to run out of the box.